iturdikulov/notes/SQL.md

 # Structured Query Language (SQL)

-> Structured Query Language (SQL) is a domain-specific language used to manage data, especially in a relational database management system (RDBMS).
+> Structured Query Language (SQL, "squeel") is a domain-specific language used to manage data, especially in a relational database management system (RDBMS).
 It is particularly useful in handling structured data, i.e., data incorporating relations among entities and variables.\
 > — <cite>[Wikipedia](https://en.wikipedia.org/wiki/SQL)</cite> <!--SR:!2024-11-26,17,250-->

 SQL is a language of structured queries, created to interaction with databases.
 Query language used to manage data in a **relational** RDBMS ([[database]]).
 SQL designed to using technical and non-technical users.